ParisaTork/BlueHost-Sign-Up/README.md

 I've also added a list of steps here, to make things even more clearer than the video:

-1) Go to this affliate link, which gives you a discount on Web Hosting: https://www.bluehost.com/track/paz94/
+1) Go to this affiliate link, which gives you a discount on Web Hosting: https://www.bluehost.com/track/paz94/

 2) Click 'get started now'